-Governor John Baldacci talks about opportunities Pine Tree Zones for the workforce.
+Governor John Baldacci talks about opportunities Pine Tree Zones for the workforce below.
 PTZ’s have created thousands of jobs in Maine.
-Photo by Ramona du Houx
+To the right Baldacci declares a PTZ for a ship company.
+Photos by Ramona du Houx

 The Department of Economic and Community Development (DECD) announced that six manufacturing companies based in Southern Maine have recently received Pine Tree Development Zone certification.
 The Pine Tree Zone program is a performance-based tax incentive initiative to stimulate growth in targeted business sectors in order to strengthen the economy and create quality jobs for Maine people.